26 Creative Ways to Transform Unusual Junk into Stunning Garden Features

 Each pallet slat is spaced just enough to let moss and tiny groundcovers peek through, adding an organic touch to the clean, geometric lines.
 It’s a dreamy blend of structure and softness.

-Perfect for cottage gardens, veggie plots, or whimsical entryways, this DIY is as easy as laying pallets down and planting between them.
-It’s rustic, resourceful, and totally Pinterest-worthy.
+Perfect for cottage gardens, veggie plots, or whimsical entryways, this DIY is as easy as laying pallets down and letting the garden grow up around them.
+Rustic, resourceful, and totally Pinterest-worthy.

 A Fence Feature That Pops